 Oregon High School Regional and State Math Contests

-Local community colleges around the state host regional contests on various dates in March and April.
-These contests serve as the qualifiers for the state contest in May.
-A list of the contact people follows.
+Oregon High School Regional Math Contests: Local community colleges and universities around the state host regional contests on various dates in March and April.
+These contests serve as the qualifiers for the Oregon Invitational Mathematics Tournament in May.
+A list of the regional sites and contact person at each site follows.

 Central Oregon CC